This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 - how much you can afford to pay towards any new credit you take out.

-Make sure your budget is accurate.
+Make sure your budget is accurate and update your budget whenever there is a change in your circumstances.
 If you take out credit but cannot afford the payments, you can end up having to pay back a lot more than you originally borrowed.
 If you are not sure if your figures are realistic, contact us for advice.

 Should I consolidate?